 Our laboratory focuses on the developmental basis of brain disorders.
 We especially examine the developmental influences of neurochemicals like dopamine on brain structure and function.
-Dysregulation of these processes during critical periods of maturation contributes to the prodromal foundations of mental health and neurological disorders.
+Dysregulation of these processes during neurodevelopment contributes to the prodromal foundations of mental health and neurological disorders.

 Lab Location: G150 COM